Become a quality assurance tester

 Like pro sports careers, pro gaming careers are often very short.
 You’d be lucky to get five good years in before your reaction time slows down or the game’s popularity fades.

-That’s why it’s a smart move to ask a financial adviser to sketch out a retirement plan and to invest as much as you can.
+That’s why it’s a smart move to ask a financial advisor to sketch out a retirement plan and to invest as much as you can.

 Become a Twitch streamer or YouTuber